0xrphl/0xrphl/README.md

 🔒 Crypto Maximalist 💰 Kaspa Validator 🛡️

-📊 Future Data Scientist in the making! 📈 Currently diving into ML algorithms, including the Bayesian approach, using Numpy, TensorFlow, and Keras.
+📊 Experienced data analyst and future Data Scientist in the making! 📈 Currently diving into ML algorithms, including the Bayesian approach, using Numpy, TensorFlow, and Keras.

-🔍 Skills on the Journey to Data Science:
-   - 📈 Statistics
-   - 📊 Probability
-   - 🐍 Python
-   - 📚 Domain expertise
-   - 📊 Machine Learning Algorithms
-   - 🧠 Critical Thinking
-   - 📉 Data Wrangling
-   - 📈 Data Visualization
-   - 📉 SQL
-   - 🌐 Big Data Technologies

 🌱 Learning **TensorFlow, keras, Kafka, Apache Spark for continuous growth.